dotm/dotm.github.io/_posts/2019-10-19-inflicting-terror-safely.markdown

 ﻿---
 layout: post
-title: "Inflicting terror safely [Mental Technique]"
+title: "Inflicting terror safely [Technical Tips]"
 ---

 To inflict terror safely is to instill fear not by strongness, but by strangeness.